LarsBergqvist/sudoku-app/README.md

 ## Use the real API

-To use the real API, you need to clone the sudoku-puzzler api (C#, NET8) and run it locally:
+To use the real API that generates new random puzzles for every request, you need to clone the sudoku-puzzler api (C#, NET8) and run it locally:

 ```bash
 git clone https://github.com/LarsBergqvist/sudoku-puzzler.git